AryanSarafDev/CertiFy/README.md

       ) tablespace pg_default;
     ```

-9. Compile and deploy the smart contract by opening the terminal at `lib/contracts` : `truffle compile` and `truffle migrate`
+9. Compile and deploy the smart contract by opening the terminal at `lib/contracts` : `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` , `truffle compile` and `truffle migrate`

 10. Run the app on your emulator and enjoy!